C5-shakirabugarbia/MERAKI_Academy_Project_4/ReadMe.md

 ## 🎈 Usage <a name="usage"></a>

-- register (you need first to sign Up) fill the form down below then press register
+- register (you need first to sign Up) fill the form down below then press register (click at the picture to be more clearly)

  <img width=800px height=600px src="./frontend/src/set/registerationPage.jpg" alt="Project logo">